SendiAp/Remaining/README.md

-## How does a scientist freshen their breath?
-With experi-mints!
+## How come the stadium got hot after the game?
+Because all of the fans left.